 Wireless Bravo pH testing is not recommended in patients with pacemakers, implantable defibrillators or neurostimulators, history of bleeding diatheses, strictures, severe esophagitis, severe varices, or obstructions.

-The Center for Gastrointestinal Motility and Heartburn offers a specialized motility lab for evaluating patients experiencing severe constipation and/or fecal incontinence through anal manometry.
+The Esophageal Disease Program offers a specialized motility lab for evaluating patients experiencing severe constipation and/or fecal incontinence through anal manometry.